SmallSatGasTeam/OpenSPA/readme.md

 # OpenSPA

 OpenSPA is an open-source **Space Plug and Play Architecture (SPA)** services manager for Linux-based (and, eventually, non-Linux) spacecraft systems.
-OpenSPA allows for a more standardized and streamlined method of handling systems with many connected components.
+OpenSPA allows for a more standardized and streamlined method of handling systems with many connected components by providing the neccesarry network to allow automatic discovery and communication between components.
 Developed with undergraduate CubeSat teams using systems such as Beaglebone Blacks, Arduinos, and Raspberry Pis in mind, OpenSPA's purpose is to make missions less costly, require less development time, and have higher success rates.

 SPA itself is a specification for a kind of modular satellite software architecture.
 It is a set of standardized protocols based on the Open Systems Interconnection networking model.